LeNPaul/hungry-minds/_posts/2021-02-25-work-smarter-with-speed-reading-a-teach-yourself-guide-by-tina-konstant.md

 ##### Concentration

 Increased concentration increases reading speed.
 Take frequent breaks when reading to ensure peak concentration.
+Increase interest, motiviation, reduce stress, reward yourself, organize your space and reduce clutter, stay healthy, meditate and do breathing exercises, and take frequent breaks.

 ##### Memory

-Reading is a waste of time unless you remember what you read - utilize memory techniques to optimize your reading.
-Considering creating mind maps of what you read.
+No matter how fast you read, it is important to remember what you read and to apply that knowledge.
+Ensure that you have a purpose when you read and a plan to use the new information.
+Focus on developing interest in what you are reading.
+Pay attention to what you are reading.
+In addition to traditional note taking strategies - taking notes after you read - and memory techniques, try organizing what you learn into a mind map in order to build associations.
+Highlight key words and concepts while reading.
+Regularly revise your notes and what you learned.

 ##### Eye Strain

 Strained eyes reduces reading speed - reduce eye strain to increase reading speed.
+Have good lighting, and ensure you have a comfortable desk and chair.
+Take care of your eyes for reading in order to reduce strain.

 ##### Distractions

 Reading while distracted decreases your reading speed.
-Reduce distractions such as stress and external noise to increase reading speed.
+Reduce distractions such as stress, hunger, tiredness, and external noise to increase reading speed.
+Ensure you are comfortable, are not straining your eyes, and there is nothing distracting you.

 #### Strategies for Reading

 Different materials require different strategies for reading.

+##### Skimming and Scanning

+Scanning is looking for specific information.
+Skimming is getting the general idea of what the text is about - who, what, where, why, when, and how.
+The goal is to get the message that the author is trying to convey, which does not depend on individual words.